X

-The consumer discretionary sector is comprised of companies offering goods and services that are discretionary (non-essential) for their customers.
-Consumer discretionary companies run businesses such as: retail stores, casinos, restaurants, travel, entertainment, toys, and autos.
+The consumer discretionary sector contains companies offering goods and services that are discretionary (non-essential) for their customers.
+Consumer discretionary companies run businesses such as retail stores, casinos, restaurants, travel, entertainment, toys, and autos.

 The discretionary sector offers high potential investment returns because discretionary companies often have higher growth rates than seen in other sectors of the stock market.
 However, it also presents more investment risk as the sector is more sensitive to changes in the overall economy.